ctuning/cm4research/script/reproduce-paper-m2023-38/README-extra.md

 Perform the following steps to evaluate G10 Artifact with MLCommons CM automation language:

-1) This command will install all the dependencies for G10 and require sudo:
+1) This command will install all the dependencies for G10 and requires sudo:

 ```bash
 cmr "reproduce project micro-2023 G10 _install_deps"